SlapDrone/slopify/README.md

     - perhaps anticipate an explicit "new file" flag to deal with cases where new file creation intentional
 - [ ] automatically generate relevant context from dependent modules with some static code analysis? (nice to have)
 - [ ] support jupyter notebooks (grab code cell contents only - nice to have)
+- [ ] Add a templating abstraction layer to define the slop structure flexibly for a given file (e.g. with jinja2 `# {{file.path}`)
+    - make a concrete bridge to prompting primitives
 - [ ] use [Outlines](https://github.com/outlines-dev/outlines) to constrain generation to valid slop

 ## Disclaimer